Latest travel news from Thomson

 Customers applying for an Indian visa are now required to have a photograph of 2 inches by 2 inches (5cm x 5cm).
 Passport size photos are no longer acceptable.

-The Mexican government has announced that from 13th September 2010 there will be restrictions on US Dollar cash flow in Mexico.
+The Mexican government has announced that from 13th September 2010 there are restrictions on US Dollar cash flow in Mexico.
 A maximum of $1500USD can be exchanged in banks and official Foreign Exchange outlets, please note a passport will need to be provided.
-This means we can no longer accept payment for any excursions or extras in resort, in US Dollars.
 We recommend that all customers travelling to Mexico take Mexican Pesos with them on holiday.
 No restrictions have been implemented for transactions made using credit card, debit card or online transfers/payments.

 From the 1st May 2010, the Cuban authorities require proof of medical insurance to gain entry to the country.
 It is essential that you have a copy of a valid travel insurance policy confirming your medical cover in your possession on arrival at the resort airport, so please ensure you keep this easily to hand with your travel documents and passport.
 If you arrive in Cuba without any proof of medical insurance cover you will be required to purchase this locally at the airport.